ARM-software/psa-api/doc/crypto/api/ops/mac.rst

         .. admonition:: Implementation note

-            It is recommended that short-block-length hash algorithms are not supported with `PSA_ALG_HMAC`.
+            It is recommended that other hash algorithms are not supported with `PSA_ALG_HMAC`.
-            Future versions of the |API| might specify support for these hash algorithms, and will define the input block size to use for each hash algorithm.
+            Future versions of the |API| might specify HMAC support for these hash algorithms, and will define the block size to use for HMAC.

     .. subsection:: Compatible key types